bdshaffer73/RCBrains/README.md

 The SD adapter was purchased for $5.
 The Arduino retails for $20.
 The RC Car is worth roughtly $20.
 The MOSFETs were worth $0.80 individually, but are cheaper in bulk.
 The SD card retails for $10-$30 depending on purchase location.
 We spent roughly 10 man hours working on the project.

 Total price: $68 + labor

+## Video demo
+Here's a link to a video demoing the system. https://youtu.be/cCZ2MDA87To